API Platform is the easiest way to create state-of-the-art web APIs using Laravel!

 php artisan make:model Book

 By default, Laravel uses SQLite.
-You can open the database/database.sqlite file with your preferred SQLite client (PHPStorm works like a charm), create a table named books, and add some columns, Eloquent and API Platform will detect these columns automatically.
+You can open the database/database.sqlite file with your preferred SQLite client (PhpStorm works like a charm), create a table named books, and add some columns, Eloquent and API Platform will detect these columns automatically.

 But there is a better alternative: using a migration class.